PRICING NOTICE: Proposal to amend Metal Bulletin's Rotterdam tellurium price specification

 PRICING NOTICE: Proposal to amend Metal Bulletin’s Rotterdam tellurium price specification

-At present Metal Bulletin incorporates both 99.9% and 99.99% grades in its Rotterdam assessment.
+In light of feedback received as part of the consultation on refining its existing tellurium market coverage, Metal Bulletin has decided it would better serve the existing market conditions by amending its initial proposal published on May 25.

-But owing to an observed disparity in pricing between the two grades, Metal Bulletin is proposing to replace the current assessment with two prices aimed at capturing the individual value of the 99.9% and 99.99% grades.
+Metal Bulletin is therefore now proposing to amend its existing tellurium specifications to include material of between 99.9% and 99.99% tellurium only.
+Previously, Metal Bulletin had opened a consultation to the market aimed at pricing 99.9% and 99.99% grades individually.
+But internal analysis of the pricing information collected and extensive market feedback has led us to the determination this would not best serve the market’s interests.

-Subject to a market consultation, the specification for the European tellurium price will be amended to provide a clearer distinction between the 99.9% grade and 99.99% grade.
+Subject to a market consultation, the specification for the European tellurium price will be amended to include only minimum 99.9% and maximum 99.99% grades.

 There will be no changes to the publishing time and dates of the proposed assessments.

-The full specifications for the proposed new tellurium prices, are as follows:
+The full specification for the proposed new tellurium price is as follows:

 Type: Assessed range